whuang67/Udacity_Developer/README.md

 # Web_Developer
-This repository includes `HTML`, `CSS`, `ejs` and `JavaScript` files.
+This repository includes `HTML`, `CSS`, and `JavaScript` files.
 Files from P1 to P4 are about front-end.
 Files after that are about back-end.

+For backend-related parts (after P5_Express), more detailed information can be found in children folders' `README.md`'s.

 ## git command line